privatekey7/Proxy-Quality-Checker/README.md

 ## ⚠️ Notes

+- **The tool checks HTTP and HTTPS proxies** (SOCKS is not supported)
-- Make sure the `proxy.txt` file exists and contains valid proxies
+- Make sure the `proxy.txt` file exists and contains valid HTTP/HTTPS proxies
 - Checking is performed through PixelScan API
 - Timeout for each proxy is 15 seconds
 - Results are saved only for proxies that were successfully checked